seahhorse/spot-it-3d/README.md

 1. Open and read from single / double camera sensors, and obtain live camera frames.

-2. Apply image processing techniques to remove background noise, by distinguisihing between foreground and background.
-We apply background subtraction in our image processing pipeline, and subsequently identify contours that do not conform to a minimum level of circularity.
-We deem these contours as background, and subtract them out of our image frames.
+2. Compensate for environmental effects (e.g. bright sunlight, dark skies) that may affect detection of targets.
+This works by converting each frame to HSV and applying localised image enhancements to the S and V channels of the sky.

-3. Apply morphological operations such as dilation and erosion to remove noise and enhance our detection.
+3. Apply background subtraction using OpenCV's MOG2 to remove noise in the background.

-4. Apply thresholding and binarization of our frames to obtained masked frames to detect targets using blob detection.
+4. Apply either blob or contour detection to detect targets in the frame.
+Morphological operations such as erosion and dilation are used to remove noise and enhance detection.

 5. Use of Kalman filtering (KF) and Discriminative Correlation Filter (DCF) as our state estimation techniques to predict our targets' next known location in the following frames.
 Both filters are implemented in our tracking pipeline, as these targets move at fast and erratic speeds, and using these filters allow us to better predict their positions for continuous tracking.